tomvanbraeckel/yamcs.github.com/docs/server/Artemis_Server.md

 sidebar: yes
 ---

-Initializes and starts the Artemis messaging server.
+Initializes and starts an embedded instance of the Artemis messaging server.
 This can be used to connect streams across Yamcs installations.

 ### Class Name
 [<tt>org.yamcs.artemis.ArtemisServer</tt>](https://javadoc.io/page/org.yamcs/yamcs-artemis/latest/org/yamcs/artemis/ArtemisServer.html)